Ali Alexander: Post–January 6

 After January 6, a Biggs spokesperson said Biggs had had no connection with Alexander; Biggs himself later said that Alexander had exaggerated Biggs' and other members' involvement.
 A Brooks spokesperson said Brooks had "no recollection of ever communicating in any way with whoever Ali Alexander is".

 Alexander said in April 2022 that he would cooperate with the Justice Department investigation into the attack, after receiving a subpoena from a federal grand jury that was investigating broad categories of people involved in Trump rallies prior to the attack.
 Alexander was close to longtime Trump associate Roger Stone, with whom he spoke about "logistics" and the "warring factions" of rally organizers prior to the attack.
 Alexander gave the January 6 committee all of his communications with Stone from the day of the attack.
 On June 24, 2022, Alexander testified for nearly three hours before a federal grand jury.

-On August 30, 2022, Alexander stated to the Nebraska Examiner that he would be at the Capitol again on January 6, 2025, with the purpose of being there for "whatever the Congress certifies".
-He intends to hold a "peaceful event", commenting that in the 2024 United States presidential election, "there's going to be a winner [and] there's going to be a loser."
-In that same interview, Alexander commented that he does not regret being at the attack, though expressed that he wished "he asserted himself" on January 6.
-Alexander additionally commented that he is facing $100,000 in "legal fees", and is currently facing a lawsuit brought against him by Capitol police officers.

-Following Luiz Inácio Lula da Silva's victory over Jair Bolsonaro in the 2022 Brazilian general election, Alexander called for a military coup in Brazil.
-"Take to the streets, brothers of Brazil!" he wrote on the social-media app Truth Social.
-"Military standby.
-Peacefully and patriotically!"

-Alexander supported the gubernatorial campaign of Kari Lake in Arizona, claiming on his podcast that he could will Lake's victory "into existence".
-Alexander claimed on the same podcast episode that he was capable of time travel, saying that "time travel is easier than you think."
-Alexander further claimed that "the Jews time travel".
-Lake would later lose the election to Katie Hobbs.
+Sexual harassment allegations

+In March 2023, Milo Yiannopoulos published interviews on his podcast describing Alexander's history of allegedly propositioning teenage boys for sex and soliciting nude photos and video from them.

+On April 14, Alexander issued a public apology.
+In the written statement, Alexander said he had long been "battling with same-sex attraction", and that he had at times "been careless" and should have "qualified those coming up to me's [sic] identities" before engaging in what he characterized as "flirtatious banter".
+"Nothing unlawful has occurred", he claimed.

+Alexander had allegedly offered one boy the chance to become politically connected and to meet Yiannopoulos in exchange for explicit material.
+Nick Fuentes, another far-right activist with ties to Alexander, was himself criticized for allegedly pressuring one of Alexander's accusers to recant.
+Fuentes later said Alexander had pledged to withdraw completely from public life due to the scandal.
+Representative Marjorie Taylor Greene posted on Twitter to condemn Alexander, also claiming that Fuentes was "in on it", and calling for an FBI investigation.
+Alexander subsequently laid blame for the accusations on Greene, claiming she had paid Yiannopoulos to make allegations against him in an attempt to intimidate him out of reporting evidence she had committed a crime.

 Personal life

-He identifies as Catholic, Black, and Arab.
+Alexander identifies as Catholic, Black, and Arab.
 As of November 2020, he lived in Texas.
+Alexander has stated that he is bisexual and is "battling with same-sex attraction."